Zinabuf/GCIM/README.md

  ### 2. Reverse causal direction

 To evaluate the **reverse causal direction**, re-analyze the same dataset by switching the roles of the exposure and outcome variables.
 This means treating the previously defined outcome variable as the new exposure, and the previous exposure variables as the new outcome.
-Rearrange the data using the same structure and formatting approach used for the proposed causal directions as mentioned above, ensuring consistency across analyses.
+Rearrange the data using the same structure and formatting approach used for the proposed causal directions as mentioned above, ensuring consistency across analyses pipline.
 The only difference should be the reassignment of variable roles.

 #### 2.1.
 Quantitative outcome